jjmmpp/J124-Final-Project/README.md

 I made some conclusions from playing around with the other data sets:

 "School Type" is somewhat humorous, as a type of school is *party*.
 This data set was problematic because some schools were listed twice, in two categories, such as *state* and *party*.
-I would need clarificaton from the souce about what makes a school a "party school" before using it.
+I would need clarification from the source about what makes a school a "party school" before using it.

 The "Region" set is too limited in scope, without comparing it to the region one works in.
 So, I did not analyze this data set.